vanessakrohn/FlappyKangaroo/README.md

+# Flappy Kangaroo

+## About the Game

+This is a Flappy Bird-style game developed using SFML and C++.
+Currently, the character is a fennec fox, but it will soon be replaced by my custom kangaroo sprite.

+## How to Play

+- Press Space to make the character jump.
+- Avoid hitting the pipes—colliding with one ends the game.
+- Points are earned based on how long you survive.

+## Future Improvements

+- Replacing the fennec fox with a kangaroo sprite.
+- Adding UI elements such as a score display and restart button.
+- Implementing custom game mechanics to enhance gameplay.

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.